Deployment Guide

 4. The Prefect deployer script ensures the blog-data-pool ECS work pool exists with the correct base job template and updates all deployments using the new image tag.

-Infrastructure (VPC, ECS services, ALB/CloudFront, Aurora, etc.) is provisioned and updated from the blog_infra repo; see that repo’s docs for Terraform commands and infra rollbacks.
+Infrastructure (VPC, ECS services, ALB/CloudFront, Aurora, etc.) is provisioned and updated via Terraform in this repo; see the infrastructure docs for details.

 Visual overview

-For a high-level view of how the Prefect worker pool and CI/CD fit together, see the generated diagrams under docs/diagrams/:
+For a high-level view of how the Prefect worker pool and CI/CD fit together, see the generated diagrams (served from /diagrams/):

 • Prefect runtime: